Adopt the pace of nature:

 People see me as inspiring, caring and knowledgeable.
 They find my writing (blogs and posts) engaging and heart opening.

-My tribe are people who have found the traditional approaches and ideas wanting, who are curious and open to new perspectives and practices.
-Our understanding of animal intelligence and sentience transcends the concept of ownership.
-We see ‘problem behaviours’ as a dysregulated nervous system doing the best it can and are willing to help co-regulate until self-regulation is possible.
-We are death-positive – we believe it’s not morbid or taboo to speak openly about death.
-We see honest conversations about death and dying as the cornerstone of a healthy society.
+I enjoy working with people who have found the traditional approaches and ideas wanting, who are curious and open to new perspectives and practices.
+My understanding of animal intelligence and sentience transcends the concept of ownership.
+I see ‘problem behaviours’ as a dysregulated nervous system doing the best it can and am teaching my clients how to co-regulate their animal until self-regulation is possible.
+I am death-positive – I believe it’s not morbid or taboo to speak openly about death.
+I see honest conversations about death and dying as the cornerstone of a healthy society.

 What I struggle with are closed-minded and closed-hearted actions which put principles over compassion, and dominance attitudes.